khoavutri/infinite-level-tree/README.md

 This example:

-- Initializes a tree with a root node marked for dynamic loading (`loadOnDemand: true`).
 - Uses `useEffect` to simulate fetching child nodes after a delay.
 - Renders the tree with custom icons and styles using the `TreeView` component.
 - Subscribes to checked state changes to log selected nodes.